Soft skills and communication in English

 Second, we got together once a month and put an intriguing topic on the table.
 The trainer propped us with a big bank of vocabulary and opened up the arena for discussions.
 Somehow we have tried to recreate the talks we had in the lunch room.
 Diana hosted these meetings and we set up a plan for every month, to outsmart the problems of the world and step up our game in terms of English vocabulary.
 Let me walk you through some of the topics we’ve discussed so far.

-Working from a state of flow was the very first topic we touched.
+Working from a state of flow was the very first topic we touched on.
 Most of us have occasionally experienced the feeling of making things happen effortlessly but not many know how to get to that state consciously and make it permanent.
-Apparently this is something we can learn if we reconsider some aspects of our life and follow a set of guidelines.
+Apparently, this is something we can learn if we reconsider some aspects of our life and follow a set of guidelines.
 Ask around to find out who participated if you want tips and tricks.

 Drawing the line at the end of 2020, we had a retrospective of the year talk, one of the most challenging years for all of us.
 The meeting in which we recapped 2020 was quite positive.
 2020 wasn’t such a bad year after all.
 At a company level, we had a few milestones.